gomezag/briefly-news/scrapers/README.md

     s.save_article(article)

-This command will initialize an object that will inherit the query methods for site `abc`.
+This command will initialize an object of class `scrapers.scraper.BaseABCScraper` that will inherit the query methods from class `scrapers.abc.ABCScraper` and the rest of init parameters from `scrapers.scraper.BaseScraper`.

+The common methods for all scrapers are defined under `scrapers.Scraper` class.

 Available sites at the moment are `abc` and `lanacion`.

 ### Base type scraper